The Premier League’s Elite Player Performance Plan was introduced in 2012 with the aim of producing more and better homegrown players.

 The Education department also oversees and monitors clubs full-time, hybrid and part-time training models to ensure that the academic progression of players is maintained.

-The Education Management System is a new online support service developed and maintained by the League.
+The Learning Management System is a new online support service developed and maintained by the League.
 It is utilised by each club for the purposes of assisting the management of the Academy Player’s educational attainment data.

-Educational Compliancy Officers support the work of the Club Support Managers in relation to the educational function of the department’s work.
+Education Support Managers support the work of the Club Support Managers in relation to the educational function of the department’s work.

 They are responsible for monitoring the delivery and quality of the Apprenticeship programme and for educational aspects around the club’s full-time and hybrid (school release) training models.